Invitation Letter for a U.S. Scholar

 - Support services provided by the host institutions (work space, research staff, equipment, as applicable)

-- The commitment of the host institution/department to provide and pay for the scholar’s and accompanying family members’ accommodation during the visit in programs in which this is a requirement (this requirement is in all U.S. scholar programs offered by the Fulbright Center except for the Mid-Career Professional Development Grant)
+- The commitment of the host institution/department to provide and pay for the scholar’s and accompanying family members’ accommodation during the visit in programs in which this is a requirement (this requirement is in all U.S. scholar programs offered by the Fulbright Finland Foundation except for the Mid-Career Professional Development Grant)

 The invitation letter is addressed to the invited scholar.